AzureLeMoon/DigikalaChallenge/README.md

 ```

-which proccesses the requests and return 429 status codes whenever we exceed a certain adjustable limit.
+which processes the requests and return 429 status codes whenever we exceed a certain adjustable limit.

 we can use the following scripts for generating the load as well: